Information for Prospective Students

-If you have an interest in the digital humanites and new media studies, UCSB is a particularly good place to be.
-UCSB was early in the fields of digital humanities and new media studies, and its focus on these areas has allowed it to build up a deep and wide ecosystem of people and resources.
+If you have an interest in the digital humanities and new media studies, UCSB is a particularly good place to be.
+UCSB was early to engage in the fields of digital humanities and new media studies, and its focus on these areas has allowed it to build up a deep and wide network of people and resources.
 Some of the concentrations of strength on our campus in these areas include:

 * English Department

-My colleagues Jeremy Douglass, Melody Jue, and Rita Raley join me in teaching a variety of courses related to digital humanities, new media studies, game studies, electronic literature, and cultural criticism of digital society.
+My colleagues Jeremy Douglass, Melody Jue, Rachael King, and Rita Raley join me in teaching a variety of courses related to digital humanities, new media studies, game studies, electronic literature, and cultural criticism of digital society.
 (And this year we have a job search for a new colleague to join us in 2020 who works on digital humanities and new media studies; see job call here.)
 For example, I often teach courses on the digital humanities, and I have just offered a new graduate seminar in 2019-2020 on the humanities and data science that explores today’s quickening mutation of the “liberal arts” into “data science,” a new universal mode of knowledge touching all fields.
 The colleagues I mention also teach some blend of the digital humanities and new media studies, often enriching that blend by making connections to new areas of study (such as “environmental media” and “algorithmic culture”) and also old areas of study seen afresh from the perspective of technology, media, and information (such as history of the book).
-In regard to old media made new, for instance, colleagues among our English department faculty such as Patricia Fumerton, James Kearney, Rachael King, and William Warner focus on the history of media and information in ways that bridge between the approaches of media history, “media archaeology,” and digital humanities and new media.
+In regard to old media made new, for instance, colleagues among our English department faculty such as Patricia Fumerton and James Kearney (as well as Rachael King, already mentioned) focus on the history of media and information in ways that bridge between the approaches of media history, “media archaeology,” and digital humanities and new media.